“Tell me a little about yourself.”

 Welp.
 That got deep and personal fast.
 That’s something else you should know about me—small talk is akin to a slow death for me, but if you want to tell me your hopes and dreams, I’m so here for that.
 I’d much rather know about your plans for the future than what you think of the weather.

-I started writing before I even knew how to combine letters into words.
+And speaking of hopes and dreams, I started writing before I even knew how to combine letters into words.
 There was something about being able to put my thoughts on paper that seemed like the most beautiful form of magic and I couldn’t wait to start.
 Before I knew how to read, I would open books and stare at their pages, wondering how the strange symbols could be transformed into words and sentences imparting ideas and fascinating tales.

 And so, once I had a grip on creating sentences, I wrote thoughts and stories.
 But I didn’t think the stories were very good, so I stopped writing them when I was about ten and focused on poetry and essays instead.
 I didn’t write another word of fiction for over a decade, until I found myself at a crossroads in my professional life, stepping off a career path toward speech-language pathology when I realized it wasn’t the right fit for me.
 I was fortunate enough to be in a position where I had time to re-evaluate, and I started digging into books again, roaming through the aisles of the local library.